leiwanglsu/geog4057/Homeworks/Assignment 4 ModelBuilder with ArcGIS.md

 ## Introduction

 ModelBuilder is a powerful graphic designer of models that run in ArcGIS Pro defined in the Geoprocessing framework.
-In this tutorial, you will go through several advanced features of ModelBuilder, including constructing an iterator in a model, and so on.
+In this tutorial, you will go through several advanced features of ModelBuilder, including iterators, collect values, and calculate value tools in a model.
+Three iterators will be used, including the Iterate Feature Class tool, Iterate Feature tool, and Iterate For tool.

 ## Data